natallzl/data310/Project3.md

 <img src="zambia_rf_varimportance.png" alt="drawing" width="600"/>

 From the above plot, it looks like the variable "ntl," or night time light, is the most important variable in predicting population.
-This is a similar result as what was found in the initial look at the data ([March 24/26 Response](https://natallzl.github.io/data310/March24Response.html)).
+This is a similar result to what was found in the initial look at the data ([March 24/26 Response](https://natallzl.github.io/data310/March24Response.html)).

 After running the model, we can check that we have the correct number of summed gridcell proportions (predicted values / predicted totals) using ``` cellStats(gridcell_proportions_sums, sum) ```, which should equal the number of districts, or 72.
 And we get 72.00756.

-**Below is a plot of the predicted population:**
+**Below is a plot of the predicted population distribution:**

 <img src="zambia_rf_predpop.png" alt="drawing" width="800"/>

-**Below is a plot of the actual population:**
+**Below is a plot of the actual population distribution:**

 <img src="zambia_rf_realpop.png" alt="drawing" width="800"/>